Showing posts with label Patterns. Show all posts

 Benner's cycle projections align with the latest analysis of the "Foundation for the Study of Cycles" and are pointing to a major stock market low in the US in 2023.
 David Hickson's Hurst cycle analysis projects this low to March of 2023 and Martin Armstrong to April 11, 2023 (Tue).

-Apparently, the diagram was compiled by George Tritch in 1872, but was not attributed to
+The diagram was apparently compiled by George Tritch in 1872, but Samuel Benner did not attribute it to him in 1875.

 Sunday, September 25, 2022